 Fatigue.
 Even the small, straight forward tasks can leave you completely drained.

 Memory.
 You may find that your short term memory worsens.
 While you might well recall childhood memories with clarity, you may now find it hard to remember names, faces and more recent events.

 Planning.
-Leaving home can feel intimidating, even if you were a confident traveller, pre-injury.
+Leaving home can feel intimidating, even if you were a confident traveler, pre-injury.
 Noise, traffic, crowds or unfamiliar places can leave you feeling daunted and unsettled.
 You may find that nowadays, you need to plan trips carefully, allowing more time than you used to and feel better writing details down about your destination and route.

 Above all, remember – you are not alone.

-Caring for someone with Brain Injury
+Caring for someone with a brain injury